 - Brush with additional sauce.
 Remove ribs from slow cooker and brush with additional sauce or use the sauce for dipping.

-Tips for the Best Slow Cooker Ribs
+Tips for Best Fall of the Bone Slow Cooker Ribs

 - Sear the meat first.
 Although it’s an extra step, searing the meat in the oven for about 30 minutes before adding to the slow cooker is a must!
 It caramelizes the exterior of the ribs, adding a flavorful brown crust that you can’t get just from slow cooking on it’s own.